Healthcare in New Zealand: Medications

 The Pharmaceutical Management Agency of New Zealand (PHARMAC) was set up in 1993 to decide which medications the government will subsidise.
 In general, PHARMAC will select an effective and safe medication from a class of drugs, and negotiate with the drug manufacturer to obtain the best price.
 There are approximately 2,000 drugs listed on the national schedule that are either fully or partially subsidised.

 In a sample of 13 developed countries New Zealand was thirteenth in its population weighted usage of medication in 14 classes in 2009 and also in 2013.
 The drugs studied were selected on the basis that the conditions treated had high incidence, prevalence and/or mortality, caused significant long-term morbidity and incurred high levels of expenditure and significant developments in prevention or treatment had been made in the last 10 years.
 The study noted considerable difficulties in cross border comparison of medication use.

 Sildenafil was reclassified in New Zealand in 2014 so it could be bought over the counter from a pharmacist.
 It is thought that this reduced sales over the Internet and was safer as men could be referred for medical advice if appropriate.

 Emergency service

 Most emergency and non-urgent ambulance transportation is carried out by the charitable organisation Hato Hone St John.
 In Wairarapa and the Wellington Region ambulance services are provided by the Wellington Free Ambulance organisation.
+The Royal New Zealand College of Urgent Care (RNZCUC) overseas Emergency Service practitioners in New Zealand.